Create a list containing the parameters of a single fitted parametric or flexible parametric survival model.

 to the number of knots (including the boundary knots).
 See below for details on the

 auxiliary arguments.
-The parameterization is that same as in flexsurv::Survspline
+The parameterization is that same as in flexsurv::Survspline.

-is a parameter of the
+fracpolyFractional polynomials.
+Each element of coef is a parameter of the

-fractional polynomial model (i.e. gamma_0
+fractional polynomial model (i.e. gamma_0, gamma_1, \(\ldots\)) with length equal

 to the number of powers plus 1.
 See below for details on the auxiliary arguments

-(i.e., powers
+(i.e., powers).

-Piecewise exponential distribution.
-Each element of coef
+pwexpPiecewise exponential distribution.
+Each element of coef is

 rate parameter for a distinct time interval.
 The times at which the rates

-change should be specified with the auxiliary argument time
+change should be specified with the auxiliary argument time (see below

 for more details)

-A fixed survival time.
+fixedA fixed survival time.
 Can be used for "non-random" number

-should contain a single parameter, est
+generation. coef should contain a single parameter, est, of the fixed

 survival times.